utshomax/postman-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 ---
-title: "Capture traffic from browser using Postman Interceptor"
+title: "Capture traffic from the browser using Postman Interceptor"
 updated: 2023-09-15
 contextual_links:
   - type: section